Prefer to save or print this information and take it with you? Download the ebook version.

 NOTE: Reviews generated through the Early Reviewer Program are not guaranteed to be positive.
 Amazon wants the reviews to be honest.
 Therefore, if a negative review is generated through the program and it fits with the Community Guidelines, it will stay.

 Asking For Reviews

 Amazon Vine is a customer review program by Amazon that asks top reviewers (Vine Voices) to review products provided at no cost by sellers.
-The products have to be offered by a Brand Registered professional selling partner that has the Brand Representative role on the account.
+The products have to be offered by a Brand Registered, professional selling partner that has the Brand Representative role on the account.
 Eligible products will be offered via Amazon FBA.
-The Vine program can generate up to 30 reviews over 90 days, but note that after 90 days, the product is unenrolled, regardless of the number of reviews posted.
-Fees for the Amazon Vine program vary, but are currently free.
+The Vine program can generate up to 30 reviews over 90 days, but note that after the 90 days point, the product will be unenrolled, regardless of the number of reviews posted.
+Fees for the Amazon Vine program vary, but, are of now, are currently free.

 Managing Amazon Reviews

 Managing Amazon reviews can be tricky, especially since Amazon retired the ability to comment on reviews in the reviews section.
 However, it’s very important to monitor your reviews for both negative and positive comments from buyers so that you can have insight into your product quality, how your listing communicates your product to the consumer, and how you may combine products to offer a bundled product that might be useful in your category.
 You can use a third-party tool (always check the Amazon Appstore) to get real-time alerts on your negative product reviews, but make sure to read the positive reviews as well.

 Responding to reviews is difficult, but if you get a review that violates Amazon’s community guidelines, make sure to report it to Amazon seller support.

 Amazon Seller Support